vwkd/code-system/src/languages/rust/pattern matching.md

 ## Introduction

-- block executed depending on value of type
+- conditionally executed block
-- uses pattern matching
+- uses pattern
+- expression, can return value

 matching and binding against the structure of a type

-### Match Guard

-- additional condition in addition to pattern
-?? only in `match`
-applies to each pattern of multiple

 ## `match`

-?? refutable pattern

 - branch on all values
-- beware: exhaustive!
+- beware: exhaustive, every value must be matched ❗️
-- can use underscore as catch all
+- ?? takes refutable pattern
-- takes first matching, no fall-through
+- takes first matching branch, no fall-through
-- can use or operator
+- can think of definitely branch
-- can use range operator  for numeric values and characters

-maps pattern to expression
-exhaustive, every value must be matched
+### Match Guard

+- additional boolean condition
+- syntax trailing `if`
+- applies to each pattern if multiple
+- short-circuited, only evaluated if pattern matches
+- beware: evaluated multiple times if multiple patterns match but condition is `false` ❗️

 ## `if let`

+- branch only on some values
+- beware: not exhaustive ❗️
-ir/refutable pattern
+- takes refutable pattern
-but warning if irrefutable since wouldn't need it
+- beware: also takes irrefutable pattern, but warning since doesn't need it, since always matches ❗️

-- branch only on one value
-- multiple with `else if let`
+- can add more branches with `else if let`
-- beware: not exhaustive!
+- can think of maybe branch